elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/about.md

 The core exposes the main building blocks (hooks and components) needed to build your form.

-It is important to note that the core **is not** responsible of the rendering in the UI.
-Its resposibility is to return form and fields **state and handlers** that you will then have to connect to your React components.
-With that said, as in Kibana we work with [the EUI component library](https://elastic.github.io/eui), we have created special fields component that wrap the EUI components where the connection with the form lib is already done for you.
+It is important to note that the core **is not** responsible for rendering UI.
+Its responsibility is to return form and fields **state and handlers** that you can to connect to React components.
+The core of the form lib is agnostic of any UI rendering the form.

+In Kibana we work with [the EUI component library](https://elastic.github.io/eui) and have created field components that wrap EUI components.
+With these components connection with the form lib is already done for you.
 The takeaway is: the core of the form lib is agnostic of any UI rendering the form.

 ## Getting started